xan105/node-powertoast/README.md

 .png and .jpeg

-For http and https remote web images, there are limits on the file size of each individual image.
+For http and https remote web images, there are limits on the file size of each individual image. <br/>
-3 MB on normal connections and 1 MB on metered connections.
-Before Fall Creators Update, images were always limited to 200 KB.
+3 MB on normal connections and 1 MB on metered connections. <br/>
+Before Fall Creators Update, images were always limited to 200 KB.<br/>

 If an image exceeds the file size, or fails to download, or times out, or is an unvalid format the image will be dropped and the rest of the notification will be displayed.

-- headerImg **//Anniversary Update**
+- **headerImg** *//Anniversary Update*

 <p align="center">
 <img src="https://github.com/xan105/node-powertoast/raw/master/screenshot/header.png">